nhshackday/nhshackday.github.io/x/index.md

 		technology is used in the NHS, as well as the challenges and opportunities it presents.
 	</p>
 	<p>
-		Attendees will spend time in small groups thinking about and working on small projects both for the benefit of the NHS in Gloucestershire, professional development and for fun.
+		Attendees will spend time in small groups thinking about and working on small projects for the benefit of the NHS in Gloucestershire, for professional development, and for fun.
 	</p>

 <section class="call_to_action" id="signups">